pkarsy/TasmotaBerryTime/ds3231/README.md

 end
 ```
 Or upload the "ds3231.be" to the tasmota filesystem
 - In the PIN configuration, choose the most convenient PINs for you project as SDA and SCL.
-For example, the Luatos Esp32-c3 lite can be configured with
+For example, the Luatos Esp32-c3 can be configured with

 ```sh
 SCL->GPIO4